College of DuPage: Student life

 The college offers over 60 academic and pre-professional clubs, culture and ethnic clubs, faith-based clubs, honors societies, literary and performing arts clubs, political clubs, and service oriented clubs.
 The Courier, a student newspaper, Courier TV News, a student run newscast, The Chaparral a summer-themed magazine, and the Prairie Light Review, a humanities magazine are three student publications the college publishes.
 The college houses WDCB, a public radio station.

+Transportation

+The main campus of the College of DuPage in Glen Ellyn is served by Pace.
+Routes 714 and 715 provide bus service from campus to Naperville station, College Avenue station, Wheaton station, Glen Ellyn station and other destinations.

 Athletics

 A chaparral has always been DuPage's mascot.
 After fifty years of kelly green and gold, the current school colors are forest green and gray.

 Baseball

 The 1992 team was the 1st team at COD to reach the NJCAA World Series.
 They finished in 2nd place, dropping the title game to Gloucester County of New Jersey.
 They were ranked #1 for the majority of the season and were led by head coach Steve Kranz, who was the 1992 Chicagoland Pitch and Hit Club Coach of the Year for local colleges and high schools.
-The Chaparrals were 40-12 on the season.
+The Chaparrals were 40–12 on the season.
 In 1993 they featured pitcher Shayne Bennett, an Australia native who was drafted in the 25th round of the MLB draft by the Boston Red Sox.
 He would go on to pitch in MLB until the 2000 season.